-Subject Prerequisites Australian and Global Politics Have exceptionally high results in Humanities (above 85% or higher).
-Accounting Must be enrolled in Year 9 Advanced Mathematics in 2023 and continuing into Year 10 Advanced Mathematics in 2024.
-Art: Making & Exhibiting Completed Visual Arts: Make & Exhibit with exceptionally high (above 85%) results.
-Biology Graded assessments in Science to be significantly higher than 85%.
+Subject Prerequisites Politics Have exceptionally high results in Humanities (above 85% or higher).
+Accounting Must be enrolled in Year 9 Advanced Mathematics in 2024 and continuing into Year 10 Advanced Mathematics in 2025.
+Art Making & Exhibiting Completed a Year 9 Visual Arts subject with exceptionally high results (85% or above) and receive a letter of recommendation by the Subject Coordinator - Visual Arts.
+Biology Graded assessments in Core Science to be significantly higher than 85%.
 Business Management Completed Young Entrepreneurs with exceptionally high (above 85%) results.
-Environmental Science Graded assessments in Science with exceptionally very good results (average 80% or higher) General Mathematics Must be enrolled in Year 9 Advanced Mathematics in 2023, and continuing into Year 10 Advanced Mathematics in 2024.
+Environmental Science Graded assessments in Core Science with exceptionally very good results (average 80% or higher).
 Geography Have exceptionally high results in Humanities (above 85% or higher).
 Health and Human Development Completed Year 9 Health and Human Development with exceptionally high (above 85%) results for theory components.
 History Have exceptionally high results in Humanities (above 85% or higher).
 Legal Studies Have exceptionally high results in Humanities (above 85% or higher).
-Media Completed Media Arts: Content Creator with exceptionally high (above 85%) results.
-Physical Education Completed Year 9 Health and Human Development with exceptionally high (above 85%) results for theory and practical components.
-Psychology Graded assessments in Science with exceptionally very good results (average 80% or higher) Religion and Society Have exceptionally high results in Humanities and RAVE (above 85% or higher).
-Systems Engineering Completed Electronics with exceptionally high (above 85%) results.
+Physical Education Completed Year 9 core PE with exceptionally high (above 85%) results for theory and practical components.
+Psychology Graded assessments in Core Science with exceptionally very good results (average 80% or higher).
+Religion and Society Have exceptionally high results in Humanities and RAVE (above 85% or higher).
+Systems Engineering Letter of recommendation by the Subject Coordinator - Technology